Null Hypothesis Significance Testing

 • Type II Error (Bottom Pink Box): Our study does not reject the null hypothesis, yet it’s false in the real world.
 This resembles a missed detection, where we overlook an actual difference/effect.

 Type I Error Probability (\(\alpha\) - “alpha”): This represents the likelihood of mistakenly rejecting a true null hypothesis.
 Similar to setting the confidence level for confidence intervals (e.g., 95%, 99%), we determine our risk threshold for a Type I error beforehand.
 Frequently in Psychology, the threshold, \(\alpha\), is set at 0.05.
 While this is conventional, researchers should judiciously decide on \(\alpha\).
-If set at 0.05, it implies a 5% risk of wrongly rejecting the true null hypothesis — e.g., claiming their is a significant difference in WTP between conditions when really there is not.
+If set at 0.05, it implies a 5% risk of wrongly rejecting the true null hypothesis — e.g., claiming there is a significant difference in WTP between conditions when really there is not.

 Type II Error Probability (\(\beta\) = “beta”): This is the chance of incorrectly failing to reject a false null hypothesis.
 Its complement, 1-\(\beta\), known as the test’s “power,” reflects our capability to discover a genuine effect.
-Enhancing sample size or refining measurements can diminish \(\beta\), subsequently bolstering our test’s power.

 To further solidify your understanding of these topics, please take a moment to watch this Crash Course Statistics video on Type I and Type II errors.